geekygirldawn/oscon_2015/README.md

 If I do this well, you'll be able to use these tools to gather data and perform similar analysis using your own community data.

+This README file is where you can find most of the instructions for replicating the data and analysis from the presentation along with some extra material.

 Data Gathering
 --------------